Locking content to prevent editing

-One of the most powerful features associated with user roles & permissions in BEE Pro is the ability for some users to lock content that other users should not be able to edit.
+One of the most powerful features associated with user roles and permissions in Beefree is the ability for some users to lock content.
+By doing this, other users will not be able to edit it.

-For example, let's say you're digital marketing agency and hire a new, junior editor on the email marketing team.
-One of your clients in a highly regulated industry, and the footer of their emails contains legal language that should not be altered.
+For example, let's say you're a digital marketing agency and hire a new, junior editor on the email marketing team.
+One of your clients is in a highly regulated industry and the footer of their emails contain legal language that should not be altered.
 How do you prevent the new staff member from editing it?

 Users with a Manager role or above can lock entire rows or individual content blocks.